y-garcia/udacity_nanodegree_data_structures_and_algorithms/project2/explanation_3.md

 # Time complexity
 ## `huffman_encoding`
+In this case we assume the worst case: each character in the input string is unique.
-1. Iterating through the string of data to count the frequency of its characters takes `O(n)`
+1. Iterating through the string of data to count the frequency of its characters takes `O(n)`.
-2. TODO continue here
+2. Creating a Min Heap consists of running the `heapify` function, which swaps each node with its children if it's greater, starting from the root and down the height of the tree (`O(log n)`).
+This process is repeated for every element in the heap (`n`).
+So the overall complexity of this step is `O (n log n)`.
+3. For the creation of the Huffmann tree, we iterate through all elements in the Min Heap, setting its left and right node in the process.
+This takes hence `O(n)`.
+4. Traversing the complete Huffmann tree also takes `O(n)`, since each node is visited only once.
+5. Iterating through the string of data to encode each character by its bit representation takes `O(n)`.

 # Space complexity